AsherCarneiro/macOS-t460-but-needs-drivers/README.md

 ### _I'm not responsible for any damage made to your computer by installing macOS on it so try installing it on a secondary cheap SSD first instead of your actual windows disk._

 ### 1 : Format the USB
-Open Rufus (cause balenaetcher doesn't work some times for no particular reason) and select these options :
+Open Rufus and select these options :
 * Boot selection : Not bootable
 * Filesystem : Large FAT32
 * Partition: GPT